robertoschwald/jasig-cas-examples-robertoschwald/README.md

  * cas-server-webapp/src/main/webapp/WEB-INF/webservice-configuration
  * cas-server-webapp/src/main/webapp/WEB-INF/web.xml
    This is the original CAS Server 3.5.3.1 web.xml file plus Spring-WS MessageDispatcherServlet config at the bottom.
-   Added for the test Spring-WS AuthenticationEndpoint.
+   Added for the test Spring-WS ExampleAuthenticationEndpoint.
  * cas-server-webapp/src/main/webapp/view/jsp/protocol/casServiceValidationSuccess.jsp (added the cas attributes to the view)

 Running the sample CAS application
 ----------------------------------
-Thanks to the work of Running the "integration-test" phase of this Maven project provides a quick self-contained [JASIG CAS](http://jasig.org/cas) demo environment, performing the following:
+The "integration-test" phase of this Maven project provides a quick self-contained [JASIG CAS](http://jasig.org/cas) demo environment, performing the following:
  * Downloads the JASIG CAS project war and overlays that with the local modifications of this project.
  * Generates an SSL cert for HTTPS access, and exports the public cert in PEM format for use by CAS clients,
  * Launch CAS on an embedded Tomcat 7 instance (ports 8080 and 8443)
  * Grants access to the 'admin' account for the Services Management interface.
+Thanks to the work of Matt Forsetti.
+See https://github.com/forsetti/jasig-cas-quickdemo

 Running the application:
 ```
 git clone https://github.com/robertoschwald/jasig-cas-examples-robertoschwald.git